Students Mastering Intriguing Testable Hypotheses

 Timeline

-The competition will run through most of the Winter 2025 semester.
+The competition will run through the Winter 2026 semester.
 See below for key dates:

 Prizes

 Prizes are allocated separately by year level of the team members.
 If a team has a mix of year levels, the prize is allocated to the highest year level of the team members.
-Year levels are: 1st, 2nd, 3rd, 4th.
+Year levels are: 1st, 2nd, 3rd, 4th, and Masters.

 - 1st Place at Each Year Level: $300 split between team members.